 Santana has practiced law over 13 years and brings to the table a strong Montana work ethic and common sense while maintaining result orientated relationships with insurance carriers and opposing counsel.
 She is a strong believer in giving back and donates considerable time, contributions and energy to community fundraisers.
 Santana also contributes pro bono work to adopting families.

 The bulk of Santana’s caseload involves successfully representing injured clients and families who have lost a loved one due to the negligence of others.
 While the majority of Santana’s practice involves handling insurance disputes, car accident cases, medical malpractice and wrongful death claims, she has been a strong leader and proponent of protecting Montana citizens.
 As a proponent of consumer rights, she has successfully handled class action litigation against insurance companies and successfully challenged credit card mandatory arbitration clauses before the Montana Supreme Court.
 While representing clients in employment discrimination cases, she successfully petitioned the E.E.O.C. to bring action on behalf of a wrongfully discharged employee after the E.E.O.C. had been absent from Montana cases for considerable time.

 Santana is admitted to practice in Montana Administrative matters, Montana City Courts, Montana Justice Courts, Montana District Courts, Montana Federal District Courts and the 9th Circuit Court of Appeals.

 Santana has three adopted children.
-When she is not in court or at the office, she spends the bulk of her free time with her daughter, volunteering, running, traveling, visiting her son at college and attending her daughter’s basketball games.
+When she is not in court or at the office, she spends the bulk of her free time with her daughter, volunteering, running, traveling, and attending her daughter’s volleyball games.